abrarzargai/dsa/README.md

 # dsa

 # Data Structures and Algorithms (DSA) Roadmap

 # Learn About Complexities

 ## Time Complexity
 - **Concept**: Measures the amount of time an algorithm takes to complete as a function of the input size.
+OR relation between input size and execution time
 - **Examples**: O(1), O(log n), O(n), O(n log n), O(n²)

 ## Space Complexity